Students studying at UTC Derby will study a combination of GCSEs and A Levels alongside a technical qualification in their chosen specialism.

 Students joining UTC in Year 9 begin their Key Stage 4 studies straight away, studying a combination of GCSEs and up to three technical qualifications for the Engineering specialism and one technical qualification within the Health and Life Sciences Academy.

 - Sciences (Biology, Physics and Chemistry leading to GCSE combined or triple Science*)

-*Students studying Life Sciences will major on triple Science
+*Students studying Health and Life Sciences will major on triple Science

 - Computer Science